Undergraduate Course: Financial Mathematics (MATH10003)

 ||Coursework 5%, Examination 95%

 ||Hours & Minutes

 On completion of this course, the student will be able to:

-- Knowledge of basic financial concepts and financial derivative instruments.
+- Demonstrate knowledge of basic financial concepts and financial derivative instruments.

-- Ability to apply basic probability theory to option pricing in discrete time in the context of simple financial models.
+- Apply basic probability theory to option pricing in discrete time in the context of simple financial models.

-- Fundamental knowledge of Stochastic analysis (Ito Formula and Ito Integration) and the Black-Scholes formula.
+- Demonstrate fundamental knowledge of stochastic analysis (Ito Formula and Ito Integration) and the Black-Scholes formula.

 |Björk, Tomas.
 Arbitrage theory in continuous time.
 3rd Edition, Oxford Uni-|